-25 Years Ago: Adrian Belew Releases ‘Mr. Music Head’
+26 Years Ago: Adrian Belew’s Solo Career Takes Off With ‘Mr. Music Head’

-By the late '80s, Adrian Belew had compiled an incredible list of credits that included stints with Frank Zappa, King Crimson, and the Talking Heads.
-His greatest success, however, lay just ahead — and it would come courtesy of his solo career
+By the late '80s, Adrian Belew had compiled an incredible list of credits that included stints with Frank Zappa, King Crimson and Talking Heads.
+His greatest success, however, lay just ahead -- and it would come courtesy of his solo career

 Saying he got his big break from Zappa "out of the blue when I was at my lowest point and was thinking that maybe I won’t have a place in the music business," Belew later recalled, "I really was a starving artist, as they call them.
 Frank called me and asked me if I could audition.
 He had heard me play in a little nightclub and then months went by and he never called, so I figured it was just a fluke.
 Then one day, he suddenly called again.
 It changed my life on a dime.

 "It put me into hyper-professional mode, where I suddenly had to play catch-up," continued Belew.
 "I had to be in a touring band, playing Frank Zappa’s music, going around the world.
 Can you imagine that?
 From being in a band where you are playing to 15 bikers swilling beer in Nashville to being onstage with a hugely complex operation called Frank Zappa."

 And that was only the beginning.
 "It seemed from that point on that all the dots fell into place.
 Brian Eno heard me and he called David Bowie and he asked me to play with him, and the Talking Heads hear me with Bowie and they ask me to play with them, and then Robert Fripp hears me along the way -- and he asks me to form the new King Crimson with him.
 It was just head-spinning for me.
 I had no idea what to do.
 I was there, hanging on tight."